-New Poets Wednesday: E. M. Katherine DeLorey
+New Poets Wednesday - Once a Treasure - By E. M. Katherine DeLorey

 My maternal Grandfather passed away long before I was born, leaving behind shelves of books of poetry.
 Reading words he loved, especially those he had underlined with red pencil, allowed me to hear his voice ~ and find my own.

 mined from deep within our souls;

 which proved too bright for wounds and secrets;